Control of Multistability through Local Sensitivity Analysis: Application to Cellular Decision-making Networks: Control of the EMT regulatory network

 \subsection{Model derivation}

-Using boolean model reduction methods~\cite{matache2016logical,veliz2011reduction,saadatpour2013reduction}, it is possible to reduce the 9-dimensional boolean EMT model proposed in~\cite{mendez2017gene} to four boolean variables, evolving according to the boolean difference equation~\eqref{eq:boolean_4d}, while preserving the key genes and all the attractors of the full model (Table~\ref{subtab:equilibria_4d}).
+Using boolean model reduction methods~\cite{matache2016logical,veliz2011reduction,saadatpour2013reduction}, it is possible to reduce the 9-dimensional boolean EMT model proposed in~\cite{mendez2017gene} to four boolean variables. \footnote{\RM{The reduction is not driven by computational limitations of the method, which can be scaled nicely to high dimensions using, e.g., automatic differentiation tools.
+However, reducing the model dimension reduces the number of parameters to be identified/tuned for the nominal EMT dynamical behavior while still providing qualitative insights into the processes to be manipulated in an experimental setting, as discussed below.}} This results in a system that evolves according to the boolean difference equation~\eqref{eq:boolean_4d}, which preserves key regulatory genes and all the attractors of the full model (Table~\ref{subtab:equilibria_4d}).

 Model~\eqref{eq:boolean_4d} can be translated to a parameterized system of differential equations by mapping boolean operators to sum and products of increasing or decreasing sigmoidal functions.
 We use Hill functions $H(x,p,k)=\frac{x^{p}}{x^{p}+k^{p}}$ for increasing sigmoids and $\bar H(x,p,k)=1-H(x,p,k)$ for decreasing sigmoids.
 With these choices, we can map boolean operators to elementary algebraic operations between sigmoids: